-Appropriate attire is required at all times during a lecture or on campus lab.
-Student dress for lecture and lab classes should be "comfortable and ready to learn."
-For all guest lectures and off-campus lectures, students may be required to dress professionally (i.e., no jeans, T-shirts, athletic shoes, etc.; however, Texas State logo apparel is appropriate).
+Appropriate attire is always required during a lecture or on campus lab.
+Student dress for lecture or lab classes should be "comfortable and ready to learn."
+For all guest lectures and off-campus lectures, students may be required to dress professionally (i.e., no jeans, t-shirts, etc.; however, TXST logo apparel is appropriate.)